prakash-434/Space-invader/README.md

 And click the left arrow and right arrow button to move the spaceship left-side and right-side respectively.

 When u will loose the game??!
-If any alien touches the spaceship or any alien touches the bottom of the window then the game will be over.(THIS IMPLIES FOR BOTH THE LEVELS)
+If any alien touches the spaceship or any alien touches the bottom of the window then the game will be over.(FOR BOTH THE LEVELS)

 Installation required for this game:
 1)Install Python: